mattia-m/seven-language-7-weeks/README.md

 # Seven Languages in Seven Weeks Exercises

-Welcome to the repository for exercises from the book "Seven Languages in Seven Weeks"!
-This repository contains my solutions and notes as I work through the book, exploring the following seven programming languages:
+This repository contains my solution for the exercises from the book "Seven Languages in Seven Weeks"!

 1. **Ruby**
 2. **Io**